vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 | `OrderReadOnly` | A read only Order entity matching the provided criteria  |

 #### GetFinalizedOrderCount
-Gets the total number of finalized Orders for the given Store.
+Gets the total number of finalized Orders for the given Store

 ***Signature:***